Ask any of my friends what I love to do, and the answer will be travel. But few of them would be able to answer why.

 But something about travel makes us more open to adventure.

 Jump out of that plane?
 Sure.
 Go on a day hike?
 No worries.
 Learn to dive?
 Awesome!

 You’ve likely heard travel isn’t all fun and games.
 Sometimes things go wrong, and you have to figure out how to deal with them.

 Sometimes you have a crap day, and you just want to talk to someone you know, but no one’s available.

 Maybe you’re struggling to make friends in your new home or get an expat job.

 Travel is about pushing yourself into situations you truly don’t need to be in, but you know you’ll grow and learn from them, so you do it anyway.

 To Not Look Back And Wonder

-It’s about how it makes you feel and how it stretches into other areas of your life, from your career, to social group, to self-motivation, and learning.
-So, why do you travel?
+It’s about how it makes you feel and how it stretches into other areas of your life, from your career to social group, to self-motivation and learning.

 If you liked it, pin it!